Close-up of a frayed rope with a knot on a textured beige surface next to three small brown seeds or nuts and a leaf.

 Black-and-white photo of two hands gently holding each other, with one hand slightly above the other.

-It was motherhood that truly guided me back to my creative path.
-When my little boy was born, it was as if a light switch had been turned on, an undeniable need to create, like a portal opening in my heart and mind.
-Watching him explore the world with wonder reignited something within me, it brought me home.
-Art, once again became a necessity, an expression of love, presence, and the beauty of everyday moments.
+When my little boy was born, it was as if a light switch had been turned on-an undeniable need to create, like a portal opening in my heart and mind.
+Watching him explore the world with wonder reignited something within me; it brought me home.
+Art, once again, became a necessity: an expression of love, presence, and the beauty of everyday moments.

 Quote on torn paper strips that reads: "Art isn't separate from life, it's how life speaks to us," with a blurred background of dried flowers.